-Optimal values of r and t were found to be 156 m and 778 ns, respectively, by parameter search.
+Optimal values of r and t were found to be 156 m and 778 ns, respectively.

-3.1.2 Adding Robustness to Noise
+3.1.2 Adding Robustness to the Model

 As described in Section 2.3, the least-squares model gives all hits quadratic weight, whereas we would like to limit the weight of the outliers.
 Some models in classical statistics marginalize the weight of outliers.
-We experimented with replacing the least-squares model with a variety of robust models: a deadzone-linear fit, a one-norm fit, and a Huber fit [3].
+We experimented with replacing the least-squares model with a variety of robust